-To firm up the tofu we will simply press the it to remove excess moisture.
+To firm up the tofu we will simply press it to remove excess moisture.
 I am using firm tofu but not silken tofu.
 You can press silken tofu and remove some of the moisture but the regular tofu will firm up more.
-If you want a chewy texture freeze the tofu overnight then defrost it and press.
+If you want a chewy texture to freeze the tofu overnight then defrost it and press.

-This is the tofu in the my tofu press before tightening down on the screws.
+This tofu is in my tofu press before tightening down on the screws.
 To press the tofu you tighten down on the screws and the plates come together to press on the tofu.
 The instructions say to tighten a few turns and wait then tighten more and wait some more.
 I usually press mine for about an hour or so depending upon what I have going on.

 This is the thickness that I am looking for.
 Notice all of the water that has come out of the tofu.

 Alternatively to using a fancy press you can place the tofu between two plates and add weight on top to mash out the water.
 That is cheaper and works just as well.
 But sometimes the cans fall off books work better than cans.

 Normally we would cut the tofu into squares about the size of how thick the tofu is now.
 That gives a crunchy outside and a soft inside.
 But this recipe is for extra crunchy tofu so we will cut into half.

 Each half gets cut into three sections.
 After this sprinkle on a little bit of salt and wait for it to soak in.